As an expatriate working in Doha, I know how the hectic lifestyle here can wear us down.

 - Wrap one hand around the other forearm.

-.- Move up and down from your elbow to fingertips and back again.
+- Squeeze the muscles with thumb and fingers.- Move up and down from your elbow to fingertips and back again.

 - Repeat with other arm.